Delta and the Bannermen: Pre-production

-Working titles for this story included The Flight of the Chimeron.
+The story was produced under the name Flight of the Chimeron.
 The eventual title is a reference to the British band Echo & the Bunnymen.

-The character Ray was originally created as a new companion for the Doctor as Bonnie Langford had announced she would be leaving the series at the end of the season.
-The serial, with the working title, The Flight of the Chimeron, was originally scheduled to be six episodes long and to end the season.
-However, as the serial neared production, Langford had not decided whether she would leave at the end of Season 24 or during Season 25.
-That fact plus the rescheduling of Delta and the Bannermen to earlier in the season and the decision by script editor Andrew Cartmel to create another replacement companion named Alf (later renamed 'Ace'), led to the abandonment of the idea of Ray as a new companion.
+The character Ray was created as a potential new companion for the Doctor, as Bonnie Langford was due to leave the series.
+The character of Ace was concurrently created for the following serial, Dragonfire, and ultimately chosen to continue over Ray.

 Filming and post-production

 The scenes at the Shangri-La holiday camp were shot on location at Butlin's Barry Island in Wales.
+Notably, Richard Davies, as Mr Burton, speaks Welsh on several occasions.

 The soundtrack of this serial contained numerous recognisable pop songs; all were re-recorded by "The Lorells", a fictional group created by the show's incidental music composer Keff McCulloch.
 The songs featured in the serial were: "Rock Around the Clock"; "Singing the Blues"; "Why Do Fools Fall in Love"; "Mr. Sandman"; "Goodnite, Sweetheart, Goodnite"; "That'll Be the Day"; "Only You"; "Lollipop"; "Who's Sorry Now?" and "Happy Days Are Here Again".

 McCoy can be seen wearing his glasses in certain long shots of him riding a motorcycle.
 The motorbike was made by British manufacturer Vincent Motorcycles.
 The guitar McCoy is seen hugging at the end of the story is a Squier Stratocaster by Fender, although the model is not one available at the time the story was set.

 Cast notes

-The serial features guest appearances by Ken Dodd, Don Henderson, Hugh Lloyd, Richard Davies, and American stage and screen actor Stubby Kaye.
+The serial features guest appearances by Ken Dodd, Don Henderson, Hugh Lloyd, Morgan Deare, Richard Davies, and American stage and screen actor Stubby Kaye.
 Morgan Deare later played Senator Waldo Pickering in the audio play Minuet in Hell and Arthur in the new series episode "Rosa".
+Dodd's role of the tollmaster was originally offered to Bob Monkhouse and Christopher Biggins.
+According to McCoy, Dodd was uncertain of his performance during filming.

+Lynn Gardner was cast as Ray, but was hospitalised while practising riding a Vespa for the role.
+Sara Griffiths took over as Ray in Delta and the Bannermen, while Gardner was cast in a voiceover role for the following story, Dragonfire.